Back

 Positive references

 We also downloaded and studied other popular crypto apps — Binance, Coinbase, and Tonkeeper.
-This helped us avoid the competitors’ mistakes as well as take the best practices and patterns into account.
+This helped us avoid the competitors’ mistakes as well as take into account the best practices and patterns.

 2. Develop a mind map